zsummer/zsummerX/README.md

 high-performance and high-concurrency on linux or windows.

-can work on meny operattion if used select . example mac , iOS , android .
+can work on many operation if used select . example mac , iOS , android .

 #compile conditions